OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Appending decoys to a TraML file

 In addition to the target assays, OpenSWATH requires decoy assays in the library which are later used for classification and error rate estimation.
-For the decoy generation, it is crucial that the decoys represent the targets in a realistic but unnatural manner without interfering with the targets.
-The methods for decoy generation implemented in OpenSWATH include ’shuffle’, ’pseudo-reverse’, ’reverse’, and ’shift’.
+For the decoy generation it is crucial that the decoys represent the targets in a realistic but unnatural manner without interfering with the targets.
+The methods for decoy generation implemented in OpenSWATH include ’shuffle’, ’pseudo-reverse’, ’reverse’ and ’shift’.
 To append decoys to a TraML, the TOPP tool **OpenSwathDecoyGenerator** can be used: Please use the absolute path to your OpenMS installation.

 **Linux or Mac**